 Magnificent Twofold Bay has the quiet watcher of Mount Imlay in the background.
 It sees the whales feeding as they migrate every year; the days when men and killer whales worked together to herd the gentle giants for the whaling industry are long gone and faithfully recorded in fascinating displays at the Eden Killer Whale Museum.
 The skeleton of Old Tom, last of the herding killer whales of Eden, is an impressive exhibit.

 A history steeped in the traditions of the sea.
 With endless fishing opportunities and fascinating dive wrecks is Eden.
-See the trawlers at Snug Cove unloading their catch of the day.
-You can sample their catch at one of many cafes or restaurants at the Wharf.
+See the trawlers at Snug Cove unloading at the end of the day, their catch bound for restaurants near and far, including many on the Sapphire Coast.
+Or why not buy some of this fresh catch from Southland Seafoods just across the road from the Wharf.

 Lookout Point, Rotary Park and Seamens Memorial Wall are up the hill from Eden Wharf.
 They offer panoramic views over beautiful Twofold Bay to Mt Imlay.
 There is a Picnic area, toilets, and playground.